Quad4-Software/RNS-over-HTTP/README.md

 This Reticulum Interface allows using HTTP POST requests as a bidirectional transport layer.
 It consists of two parts: a client and a server.
 The server must have a public IP address and be accessible via HTTP.
 The client only needs internet access.
 One server can serve any number of clients.

+This could be used to bypass firewalls, DPI, and other restrictions.
+Make sure to adapt the user-agent accordingly or disable it.

 ## Features

 - Bidirectional communication